DareusX/My-Portfolio/README.md

 # Images of some of the projects

 ## A goblet created by extruding up from a circle and scaling + beweling when needed.
-The runes were added by importing an Scalable Vector Graph tracing of them and exruding
+The runes were added by importing an Scalable Vector Graph tracing of them and extruding the shapes
 ![Goblet with runes](/Images/Goblet_V2.JPG)
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ## A simple model of a Ukonvasara (Ukko's Hammer) necklace